marcelkornblum/sn-rfcs/text/0004-hosting.md

 Create an S3 bucket called whichever `<name>` you are using for this environment, described above.

-If you **are using Cloudfront** for this environment, you can simply follow the bucket creation wizard, accepting all the default options and then move on to the next step (unless you need to setup CORS for the site, in which case there's a bit on that below).

-However, if (based on the table above) you're **not using CloudFront** for this environment, there are a few more steps while creating the bucket.

-First, you should make sure not to block all public access as you're going to be hosting directly from the bucket (uncheck the box in the creation wizard, but you can leave all other settings the default).
+First, you can simply follow the bucket creation wizard, accepting all the default options, except that you should make sure not to block all public access as you're going to be hosting directly from the bucket (just uncheck the box in the creation wizard).
+You may want to avoid this in a a few cases (e.g. if you are setting up [OAI access via CloudFront](https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/private-content-restricting-access-to-s3.html)) but usually you'll want the content publicly accessible.

+You may want to upload a file, just to have something to test your setup on.

+Once you have a bucket, check if your site requires CORS (if you're loading files at runtime there's a decent chance you'll end up needing it) - if so, now is the time to set it up **<< TODO**

+If you **are using Cloudfront** for this environment, you ar done for this step and can move on.
+Otherwise, there are a few more things to do.

+**TODO**
 * Website hosting
-* CORS
+* CORS (above)
 * Bucket policy
 * test you can see it

+Lastly, go to the website endpoint you noted earlier and check that you can see the file you uploaded.

 ### Set up your CloudFront Distribution

 Skip this step if you aren't making a production or staging environment.
-Otherwise, use the following settings unless you know what you're doing.
+Otherwise, use the following settings unless you know what you're doing (anything that isn't mentioned is usually best left untouched).

-* Your Origin should be the bucket API url (this will be the only one for that bucket that turns up in the dropdown box if you've not enabled website hosting for this environment).
+1. Your Origin should be the bucket API url (this will be the only one for that bucket that turns up in the dropdown box if you've not enabled website hosting for this environment).
+2. You should probably set _Viewer Protocol Policy_ to `Redirect HTTP to HTTPS`
-* If your site loads data at runtime you may need CORS set up.
-If so, you need to do a few extra things:
+3. If your site loads data at runtime you may need CORS set up.
+If so, you need to do [a few extra things](https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/header-caching.html#header-caching-web-cors):
+  * In the Behaviours section, select `GET, HEAD, OPTIONS` under _Allowed HTTP Methods_
-  * Whitelist the following headers:
+  * In the Behaviours section, set _Cache Based on Selected Request Headers_ to `Whitelist`, and then select the following headers:
     * `Origin`
-    * ``
+    * `Access-Control-Request-Headers`
-    * ``
+    * `Access-Control-Request-Method`
-  * Allow GET and HEAD requests
-  * Ensure you have CORS set up on the bucket
+  * Ensure you have CORS set up on the bucket (see above)
-* Check the geographical support of your distribution and just use the smallest area you'll realistically need (though this isn't really critical)
+4. Optionally change the default cache times
+5. Optionally set _Price Class_ to something cheaper than `All Edge Locations`

-* It's really important to make sure you use the comment field to put the project name and ENVIRONMENT; when scanning a list of CloudFront distributions this is by far the easiest way to see which is which
+**NB.** It's really important to make sure you use the comment field to put the project name and ENVIRONMENT; when scanning a list of CloudFront distributions this is by far the easiest way to see which is which.
+It's also searchable.

-* test you can see it
+Lastly, go to the Cloudfront distribution URL (https://xxxx.cloudfront.net) and check you can see your content.

+### Set up your custom domain

+This only works if you've set up CloudFront - if you are only using S3 website hosting you can't have a custom domain.

+**TODO**

+link to [Domains] about buying and DNS

+If necessary, you will then need to go to ACM and set up a SSL certificate (in the N Virginia us-east-1 region) for your custom domains.
+Once it's verified, go back to the CF distro, add the SSL certificate and specify your CNAMEs for the custom domains.

 ### Set up the credentials for deploying to your environment